We solve complex business problems through experimentation.

-Over the years, Brooks has honed our client list, solutions, team and more.
-But she’s never changed her vision of creating experimentation programs with impact and helping organizations use their data to become more customer centric.
+Over the years, Brooks Bell has honed our client list, solutions, team and more.
+But we’ve never changed her vision of creating experimentation programs with impact and helping organizations use their data to become more customer centric.

-Today, Brooks Bell is 50-experts strong with offices in Raleigh, North Carolina and San Francisco, California.
+Today, Brooks Bell is 50-experts strong with offices headquartered in Raleigh, North Carolina.

 While we were born of experimentation, we’ve expanded into personalization, analytics, behavioral economics and customer journeys.
 Like the industry itself, we’ve evolved to build on data to help clients stay connected to their customers.
 We continue to offer our deep technical and statistical knowledge, our white-glove customer service, our worldview grounded in analytics and, of course, southern hospitality.